aaronkciminelli/WSIDT/README.md

 - Switch to the Appropriate Branch: Use `git checkout <branch-name>` to switch to the branch that is relevant to your contribution.
 For example, if you are working on the <b>`Fusion Generator`</b>, you might switch to a branch named `fusion-generator-dev`.

+- Join Our Community: Visit our [Discord](https://discord.gg/4ABScNAmQp) server for real-time discussions and updates.

 ## License
 This project is licensed under the terms of the MIT License.